4.7 out of 5 (236 experiences)

 Satin Pothos may have difficulty thriving, and will drop leaves 🍃, without ample sunlight.

 Place it less than 3 feet from a south-facing window to maximize the potential for growth.

-Select your city to see how the current weather in your area affects the placement of Satin Pothos in your home 🏡.
+Select your region to see how the current weather in your area affects the placement of Satin Pothos in your home 🏡.